mooseberrytech/mooseberrytech.github.io/content/instrumentation-essentials-correlation-id.md

 #### 3. Configure django-guid

-Add the following configuration for the `django_guid`:
+Add the following configuration for the `django-guid`:

 ```python
 DJANGO_GUID = {